Skip to content

 --pls=PLS # (Set pageLoadStrategy on Chrome: "normal", "eager", or "none".)

---headless2 # (Use the new headless mode, which supports extensions.)
+--headless2 # (Use Chrome's new headless mode, which supports extensions.)

 --headed # (Run tests in headed/GUI mode on Linux OS, where not default.)